shahabkaz/Samples/README.md

 # Samples
-Some of my sample codes in R, SAS, and Python.
+Some of my sample codes in R and Python.

 The most important and related samples:
 1. Advanced Marketing Research Exam (including the Excel file): Calculating revenues and retention rate with some input parameters in the attached exam.